 Housing as an infrastructure investment

-This section opens with a broad assessment of the housing market as it currently stands, before illustrating how recent developments have changed the landscape of the industry.
-There is a discussion of the build to rent sector and its government regulation, as well as the influence of private finance.
-Finally, the section closes with the subject of housing in the context of local authorities and the wider economy.
+The section begins by assessing the housing market as it currently stands.
+It then illustrates how recent developments have changed the landscape of the industry.
+The BTR sector and government policies are then discussed.
+Finally, the section considers housing in the context of the wider economy.